turingschool/front-end-curriculum/projects/module-1/hello-worlds.md

 ![after first guess](../../assets/images/projects/hello-worlds/after-guess.png)

 - When a user clicks one of the guess buttons, we should see the answer
-- When a user clicks ones of the guess buttons, we should see feedback about their answer
+- When a user clicks one of the guess buttons, we should see feedback about their answer
 - When a user clicks one of the guess buttons, we should see that the guess buttons are disabled, preventing the user from making a different guess for the same question
 - When a user clicks one of the guess buttons, we should see that the Guess Again reset button is enabled.

 <section class="note">
 ### Hint!

-Go check out the HTML and CSS files to see how the reset buttonis being disabled in the first place.
+Go check out the HTML and CSS files to see how the reset button is being disabled in the first place.
 </section>
 </section>